vaidik24/Real-Time-Stock-Price-Tracker/README.md

-Here’s the updated README for your Real-Time Stock Price Tracker, now enhanced with emojis for better engagement:

----

 # Real-Time Stock Price Tracker 📈

 A dynamic and intuitive stock price tracker application that provides real-time updates, allows users to manage a personalized watchlist, and receive notifications for stock alerts.
 This project is built with React and Tailwind for the frontend and Node.js/Express for the backend, featuring WebSocket integration for live data streaming.